wp-plugins/hit-sniffer-blog-stats/readme.txt

 6. Visitors on the world map.

 == Changelog ==

+= 2.8.2 =
+* Updated chat script to async mode ( it decrease up your website load time and your website will load faster )
+* Fixed a bug in chat module causing customer name be "Visitor" instead of identifable IP address or Name.
+* Minor fixes to chat module widget of wordpress have been applied.

 = 2.8 =
 * Hitsniffer mini dashboard included in Wordpress dashboard.